cgao3/cgao3.github.io/_pages/about.md

 Research
 ======

-I have a wide interest in various aspects of Artificial Intelligence and Operations Research, with a particular focus on techniques that are able to solve real-world challenging problems.
+I am most interested in techniques that are able to solve real-world challenging problems, thus that I have a wide interests in various aspects of artificial intelligence.

 See [Projects](/projects/) for more about the projects I have worked on and am currently working on.